ErichStyger/mcuoneclipse/Examples/MCUXpresso/readme.txt

-Projects with the MCUXPresso IDE V10.0.2 and later.
+Projects with the MCUXpresso IDE V10.0.2 and later.